Ezra Brown

 Ezra Abraham "Bud" Brown (born January 22, 1944, in Reading, Pennsylvania) is an American mathematician active in combinatorics, algebraic number theory, elliptic curves, graph theory, expository mathematics and cryptography.
 He spent most of his career at Virginia Tech where he is now Alumni Distinguished Professor Emeritus of Mathematics.

 Education and career

 Brown earned a BA at Rice University in 1965.
 He then studied mathematics at Louisiana State University (LSU), getting an MS in 1967 and a PhD in 1969 with the dissertation "Representations of Discriminantal Divisors by Binary Quadratic Forms" under Gordon Pall.
 He joined Virginia Tech in 1969 becoming Assistant Professor (1969–73), Associate Professor (1973–81), Professor (1981–2005), and Alumni Distinguished Professor of Mathematics and Distinguished Professor of Mathematics (2005–2017).
 He retired from Virginia Tech in 2017.

 Brown became interested in elliptic curves while at LSU and this has remained one of his principal areas of research along with quadratic forms and algebraic number theory in general.

+His extensive expository writing has garnered him many awards from the MAA, including the Chauvenet Prize, the Allendoerfer Award (3 times) and the Pólya Award (3 times).